SPT-3G D1: Axion Early Dark Energy with CMB experiments and DESI: Results

-Therefore, out of the three metrics used here to assess the performance of \EDE{} ($Q_{\rm MPCL},\ Q_{\rm DMAP}$, and $\Delta{\rm AIC}$), we find that it passes only one of them ($Q_{\rm DMAP}$).
+Therefore, out of the three metrics used here to assess the performance of \EDE{} ($Q_{\rm MPCL},\ Q_{\rm DMAP}$, and $\Delta{\rm AIC}$), we find that it passes none of them.
 This means that, from CMB data alone, \EDE{} cannot be considered as a solution to the Hubble tension.